evandrosouza-developer/ps2tomsxUSB/README.md

 	Each column has a MSX encoded key, with the following structure:
 	- (bits 7-4) MSX Y PPI 8255 PC3-0 is sent to a BCD decoder with OC outputs, for example:
 	  |	In the case of Hotbit HB8000, the keyboard scan is done as a 9 columns scan, CI-16 7445N 08 to 00;
-	  |	If equals to value stored at bits 3-0 of byte 3 of the Database file - default value is 15 (0b1111), there is no MSX key mapped.
+	  |	If equals to value stored at bits 3-0 of byte 3 of the Database file, there is no MSX key mapped.
 	- (bit 3) => 0: keypress / 1: key release;
 	- (bits 2-0) MSX X, ie, which bit of the PPI 8255 PB7-0 will carry information of bit 3 (keypress/key release).